| County: |

 does form the border with New Jersey which a purist might argue

-means that it is not "entirely" within New York
+means that it is not "entirely" within New York State.

-State.
-Likewise, Wikipedia lists the source of the
+Likewise, Wikipedia lists the source of the Genesee as being in

-Genesee as being in Ulysses Township, Potter County,
+Ulysses Township, Potter County, Pennsylvania.
+Although a

-Pennsylvania.
-Although a very small portion of it is
+very small portion of it is actually in Pennsylvania, how is it

-actually in Pennsylvania, how is it that it is entirely within New
+that it is entirely within New York?
+Looking at these facts,

-York?
-Looking at these facts, perhaps the Raquette is the
+perhaps the Raquette is the longest river located completely within

-longest river located completely within the state borders!
+the state borders!

-The Raquette River enters Long Lake within a mile downstream of
+The Raquette River enters Long Lake within a mile downstream

-could be considered as part of Tupper Lake.
+which could be considered as part of Tupper Lake.
 The river

 eventually makes its way into the St. Lawrence river in Massena,